scottjason/algorithms/readme.markdown

 # Algorithms

  Push up a solution, or two or three.
 Could be O(N2) or linear.
 More algorithm challenges to follow.

+ To do a challenge, navigate to the folder with your name.
+Pick your language, push it up.

  ###  Non Matching Ranges